mandeeps/SU-WaterCam/README.md

 Assisted location fix:
 AT+QGPSXTRA=1

-Quit minicom with ctrl-a, z, x
+Quit minicom with ctrl-a, x
 These should be saved to the device's NVRAM so this should only need to be done once.

 Now edit /etc/default/gpsd to set the correct gps device, in this case /dev/ttyUSB1